Convex-Dev/convex.cljc/README.md

 ### Templating Convex Lisp code

-It is particularly convenient writing Convex Lisp code as Clojure data since Clojure data is so easy handle.
+It is particularly convenient writing Convex Lisp code as Clojure data since Clojure data is so easy to handle.

 The following macro provides a templating experience close to Clojure's syntax quote by leveraging `~` and `~@`, unquoting and unquote-splicing.

 Convex Lisp also uses those symbols.
-For avoiding confusing, symbols are used to inject values from Clojure whereas the form notation (`(unquote x)` and `(unquote-splicing x)`) is left as such for Convex Lisp.
+For avoiding confusing, symbols are used for injecting values from Clojure whereas the form notation (`(unquote x)` and `(unquote-splicing x)`) is left as such for Convex Lisp.
 Unlike the syntax quote, symbols are not qualified automatically since this is about templating Convex Lisp code.

 For example: